shabeer-syed/ACEs/index.md

 ### Implementation of indicators
+Using the complete set of ACEs in linked maternal child data requires some knolwedge of data management in R, Python or Stata.
+Whilst most indicators can simply be obtained by merging the codelist to your dataset, other requires more work.

 For R or Python the simplest way to implement the code list:
 1. Merge each code list or the complete with your data file of selected patients a
 2. Use provided extra variable to subsetting to subset/filter `e.g. %>% filter(Domain=="mMHPs" & scale=="1" & data1 > cut_off)`